Coral Gables Celebrates Earth Day by recycling over 17,800 pounds of Electronics and collecting over 6,900 pounds of Household Hazardous Waste

-The City of Coral Gables is encouraging everyone to reduce, reuse, and recycle in celebration of Earth Day.
-On Saturday April 22, please stop by the City Hall Parking Lot (405 Biltmore Way) from 9 am to 12 pm to drop off your old electronics and old eyeglasses.
-Any electronic item that has a plug or takes batteries is eligible to be recycled.
-In addition, in partnership with the Coral Gables Police Department, residents will also be able to bring any sensitive documents to be shredded safely and securely on-site.
-Finally, Coral Gables residents can bring residential household hazardous waste (ex: paint cans, pool chemicals, compact fluorescent light bulbs, cleaners, oils, batteries, and household pesticides) to be disposed of in an environmentally friendly manner.
-Items such as medical waste, fire extinguishers, ammunition and tires will NOT be accepted at this event.
-Please be prepared to show proof of Coral Gables residency.
-This event is organized in partnership with the Coral Gables Sustainability Advisory Board and the City of Coral Gables.
-For more information on the event and other City of Coral Gables sustainability efforts please call 305-460-5008.
+On April 22, the City celebrated Earth Day by holding an electronic recycling, household hazardous waste disposal and sensitive document shredding event in the City Hall Parking Lot.
+The event was a huge success with the City collecting over 17,864 pounds of electronic waste and over 6,980 pounds of household hazardous waste.
+Any electronic item that had a plug or took batteries was accepted.
+In addition, in partnership with the Coral Gables Police Department, residents were able to bring any sensitive documents to be shredded safely and securely on-site.
+Finally, Coral Gables residents dropped off their household hazardous waste (ex: paint cans, pool chemicals, compact fluorescent light bulbs, cleaners, oils, batteries, and household pesticides) to be disposed of in an environmentally friendly manner.
+To date, the city has collected over 51,300 pounds of electronic waste with one hundred percent of which has recycled and diverted from the landfill.
+This event was organized in partnership with the Coral Gables Sustainability Advisory Board, the City of Coral Gables, STS Electronic Recycling, SafeGuard, and Clean Harbors.
+The next collection event is scheduled for Saturday November 18 from 9am-12pm in the City Hall Parking Lot.
+For more information on the event or other City sustainability efforts please call 305-460-5008

 Coral Gables Has Recycled over 33,500 pounds of Electronic Waste in 2016